foxor/LanguageTrials/README.md

 Lines may not be broken unless they represent different logical statements, even if allowed by language syntax.

-Each randomly generated file will have 5000 random numbers, each on a seperate line, and nothing else.
+Each randomly generated file will have 5000 random numbers between 1 and 100000, each on a seperate line, and nothing else.

 Judgement